City-of-Helsinki/notification-service-api/README.md

 ### Quriiri

 Quriiri is a Finnish SMS gateway service.
 You can check your version by running `curl https://api.quriiri.fi/v1/ --header "Authorization: Bearer <your_api_key>"`.
 You need to have an API key to use the service.
-The API key is set in the `docker-compose.env.yaml` file.
+The API key is set in the `docker-compose.env` file.

 ### Other